maykinmedia/django-digid-eherkenning/docs/metadata.rst

 eHerkenning / eIDAS
 -------------------

+.. _metadata_requested_attributes:

 Configuring RequestedAttribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the field ``RequestedAttribute`` one can specify all the attributes that may be requested by the service when a company/person logs in with eHerkenning or eIDAS.

-The values specified need to come from the "`Attribuutcatalogus <https://afsprakenstelsel.etoegang.nl/Startpagina/v1/attribuutcatalogus>`_"
+The values specified need to come from the Attribuutcatalogus_ (there are multiple
-(there are multiple catalogues: 'generiek', 'natuurlijke personen' and 'non-natuurlijke personen').
+catalogues: 'generiek', 'natuurlijke personen' and 'non-natuurlijke personen').

 In the admin, these can be specified as a list of dictionaries.
 For example, for eIDAS one could use the following JSON to request the first name of the person who logged in:

 .. code-block:: json